Home

 Cleaning your peripherals - Items that you will need:

-• Non-static Vacuum Cleaner - This cleaning tool will be handy to suck out dirt, dust and other particles from your mouse, keyboard, etc. You should use only a non-static vacuum cleaner on your computer components to avoid static electricity damage.
-Click here to read my Static Electricity Guide.
+• Vacuum Cleaner - This cleaning tool will be handy to remove dirt, dust and other particles from your mouse, keyboard, etc.

 • Clean Water - To help to clean the exterior of your peripherals.